ekrengel/introk8s/step_by_step.md

 ## First Pod

 We will now create our first pod.
 Create a file `k8s/pod.yaml`.

 Follow the solutions in `k8s/solutions/pod1.yaml`.
-TODO add description of file here.
+This file specifies that we are creating a resource of kind `pod` with the name `my-first-pod`.
+We will specify one container with the `ekrengel/introk8s:latest` image, which is the image of the application disucssed above.
+Additionally, we will need to specify a container port of `8080`, which is the port on which the application runs.

 We will now create our pod by applying the file.